 Current Research Project

 My PhD project explores the role of the radical press in New Left activism in the US state of Georgia between 1968 and 1976.
-Taking an expanded view of the movement which goes beyond the campus activism that dominates the field, to include feminist, gay liberation, GI and community activism, the project will draw on a wide range of archival and oral history sources and place the radical press at the centre of the Nixon-era New Left.
-The project will examine how the radical press provided a forum for the development of radical ideas, incubated nascent organisations and forged links between local, national and transnational radical movements.
+Taking an expanded view of the movement which goes beyond the campus activism that dominates the field, to include feminist, gay liberation, GI and community activism, the project draws on a wide range of archival and oral history sources and places the radical press at the centre of the Nixon-era New Left.
+The project examines how the radical press provided a forum for the development of radical ideas, incubated nascent organisations and forged links between local, national and transnational radical movements.
 In doing so, I hope that the project will help to reshape our understanding of the development and decline of the New Left in the South and re-orient the place of the radical press in the scholarship.